100 Notable alumni of

 -

-Nicholas Peter Senzel is an American professional baseball outfielder and third baseman who is a free agent.
+Nicholas Peter Senzel is an American professional baseball outfielder and third baseman in the Los Angeles Dodgers organization.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Washington Nationals, and Chicago White Sox.
 Senzel attended the University of Tennessee, where he played college baseball for the Volunteers.
 The Reds selected him with the second overall pick in the 2016 MLB draft and he made his MLB debut in 2019.

 -